Exact transport coefficients from the inelastic rough Maxwell model of a granular gas: Introduction

 Since the IMM represents a mathematical model for granular gases much more tractable than the conventional IHSM, thus allowing for exact results, it is then natural to construct a Maxwell version of the more realistic IRHSM.
 In this sense, we recently proposed the inelastic rough Maxwell model (IRMM) \cite{KS22} and derived the exact collisional production rates of first and second degree, as well as the most relevant ones of third and fourth degree.
 In addition, the results were applied to the evaluation of the rotational-to-translational temperature ratio and the velocity cumulants in the HCS.

-The aim of this paper is to derive the exact expressions for the NSF transport coefficients predicted by the IRMM, namely the shear viscosity, the bulk viscosity, the cooling-rate transport coefficient, the thermal conductivity, and the Dufour-like coefficient, that is, the same coefficients as previously obtained from the IRHSM by the application of a standard Sonine approximation \cite{KSG14,MS21a}.
+The aim of this paper is to derive the exact expressions for the NSF transport coefficients predicted by the IRMM, namely the shear and bulk viscosities, the thermal and diffusive heat conductivities, and the cooling-rate transport coefficient, that is, the same coefficients as previously obtained from the IRHSM by the application of a standard Sonine approximation \cite{KSG14,MS21a}.
 However, in contrast to the approximate treatment in the IRHSM, the study carried out here unveils an inherent coupling of the shear viscosity to a spin viscosity (associated with the spin-spin tensor defined below).
-Likewise, the thermal conductivity and the Dufour-like coefficient are coupled to their counterparts associated with a cross flux vector defined below.
+Likewise, the heat conductivities are coupled to their counterparts associated with a torque-vorticity vector defined below.
 Thus, the exact results derived here can shed light on improvements of the Sonine approximation as applied to the IRHSM.

+Our study is motivated by the challenge of deriving exact NSF transport coefficients for granular gases, focusing on the IRMM.
+Unlike molecular gases, granular gases present unknown nonequilibrium base states, complicating the derivation process.
+Existing models rely on nontrivial approximations, but the IRMM avoids such complexities and uncovers previously overlooked couplings, thus enhancing our understanding of granular gas dynamics.
+This contributes to refining approximation methods in similar models, serving as a valuable benchmark in both theory and practical applications.

 This paper is organized as follows.
 The IRMM is presented in Sect.~\ref{sec2}, where also the necessary collisional production rates are provided, the expressions of the associated coefficients being found in the Appendix.
-Next, in Sect.~\ref{sec3}, the Chapman--Enskog method is applied for the explicit evaluation of the NSF transport coefficients.
+Next, in Sect.~\ref{sec3}, the Chapman--Enskog method is applied to the explicit evaluation of the NSF transport coefficients.
 The results are extensively discussed in Sect.~\ref{sec4}, including a stability analysis of the HCS and an assessment of the impact of the couplings mentioned above.
 Finally, the paper is closed in Sect.~\ref{sec5} with some concluding remarks.